sediqullahbadakhsh/blog-app/README.md

 # Blog App

-> This is a Blog app, for now the only the schema, tables and relations are created
+> This is a Blog app, where you can signup and create your user, to add posts and comments

 ## Built With